 LiteratureThis section has been translated automatically.

-Ruëff F et al (2000) Diagnosis and therapy of bee and wasp venom allergy.
-Position paper of the German Society for Allergology and Clinical Immunology.
+Ruëff F et al. (2000) Diagnosis and therapy of bee and wasp venom allergy.
+Position paper of the German Society of Allergology and Clinical Immunology.
 Allergo J 9: 458-472.

-Outgoing links (11)Bee sting; Brake stitch; Dermatofibroma; Fleabite; Hornet sting; Immunotherapy specific; Insecticide allergy; Intolerance reaction; Mosquito bite; Pseudolymphomas of the skin (overview); ...
+Outgoing links (13)Bee sting; Brake stitch; Chronic lymphatic leucemia, skin manifestations; Dermatofibroma; Fleabite; Hornet sting; Immunotherapy specific; Insecticide allergy; Intolerance reaction; Mosquito bite; ...
 Show all

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.